 Top image is a cover of a 1904 adaptation of Humpty Dumpty by William Wallace Denslow.

 It is believed that the nursery rhyme dates back to the 18th century but it could be even earlier.
-Colchester Tourist Board says that the lyrics to Humpty Dumpty originate back in the English Civil War, and Humpty Dumpty refers to a canon, which was placed on Colchester's city wall (a Royalist stronghold).
-It is recorded that when the heavy canon fell after a blast from the Parliamentarians the Royalists were unable to lift it up back on the wall - hence the line - 'all the King's men.'
+Colchester Tourist Board says that the lyrics to Humpty Dumpty originate back in the English Civil War, and Humpty Dumpty refers to a cannon, which was placed on Colchester's city wall (a Royalist stronghold).
+It is recorded that when the heavy cannon fell after a blast from the Parliamentarians the Royalists were unable to lift it up back on the wall - hence the line - 'all the King's men.'

 Or... a reference to Richard III?